justdeen/Express-middleware-basics/README.md

 ## 🪄 Features

-- Logging middleware using Morgan
+- Logging middleware using Morgan npm package
 - Custom middleware to add a request timestamp
 - Route-specific middleware to log a message
 - Error handling middleware to catch 404 errors